Living, Working, Musing & Misadventures in Greece

 According to Article 73 of the immigration law 3386/2005, there is no grace period.
 You are expected to leave Greece before the permit expires or you will be fined 600 euros for a period of 1-29 days past expiration and 1200 euros for 30 or more days past the permit’s expiration.

-Usually the same procedure as when you got it the first time.
+Using same procedure as when you got it the first time, but normally with fewer papers.

 What if I don’t remember?

-If the appropriate article is not available on this site, call or visit the municipality “dimos” office and find out.
-If you live in a smaller town or an island, the local police will have an immigration division.
-It will be a good learning experience and perhaps give you a better appreciation for what information is provided free on this website.
+If the appropriate article is not available on this site, call or visit the municipality “dimos” office or grafeio allodapon and find out.
+If you live in a smaller town or an island, the local police will have an allodapon or foreigner division.

 What if I changed my status since the last time I renewed?